Regimental Badge

 The first two companies to arrive in New Zealand took part in the last engagement of the 1st New Zealand War at Horokiri, north of Wellington, in August, 1846.

-The Grenadier Company took part in the Battle of St. John's Wood, near Wanganui, 20 July, 1847.
+Two companies took part in the Battle of St. John's Wood, near Wanganui, 20 July, 1847.

 Various companies of the regiment took part in nearly every battle and numerous skirmishes in Taranaki 1860-61 (2nd New Zealand War), notably: